-Cosmic insignificance is a really misunderstood concept, and so I am doing a three part blog series to discuss why it is so misunderstood, and what profound benefits realizing cosmic insignificance brings to those who experience it.
+Cosmic insignificance is a really misunderstood concept, so I am doing a three-part blog series to discuss why it is so misunderstood, and what profound benefits realizing cosmic insignificance brings to those who experience it.

 In this blog I will discuss the concept of the “cocoon”, first chakra consciousness, and a breakdown of the concepts that prevent us from breaking out of our cocoons.

 You can find the first part of the discussion on cosmic insignificance here…and the third part of the discussion here.